 Dr. Batmanghelidj presents a convincing line of arguments linking breathing and lung disorders like asthma and allergies to chronic dehydration, and also believes that the dehydration of brain and nerve cells whose composition is also mostly water, leads to disorders of the central nervous system such as Alzheimer’s disease.

 And the skin?
 Think about any fruit or vegetable that you place on a shelf in the fridge, like an apple, a carrot or a radish, and leave there for a long time.
-It will gradually soften, then start to wrinkle, and with time continue to soften and wrinkle more and more until it is nothing but a tiny little dry out thing.
-Moreover, you may also have noticed that if you take a partially dehydrated carrot or radish, for example, cut them and place them in water for a while, they will re-hydrate by refilling all the cells with water, and in so doing become hard and crunchy once again.
-However, if you wait too long, then no matter how much time you leave them in water, the cells will not re-hydrate.
+It will gradually soften, then start to wrinkle, and with time continue to soften and wrinkle more and more until it is nothing but a tiny dried out little thing.
+Moreover, you may also have noticed that if you take a partly dehydrated carrot, radish, or celery stick, for example, cut them and place them in water for a while, they will re-hydrate by refilling the cells with water, and in so doing become hard and crunchy once again.
+But if you wait too long, then no matter how much time you leave them in water, the cells will not re-hydrate.
 Logically, since our water content is similar to a fruit or vegetable, what happens to the body is probably very similar, and hence gradual the softening, wrinkling, weakening, and overall degradation of the bodymind at the days and years go by.

 The truth is that for most living beings on Earth, water is life.
 There is no question about this.
 We and most terrestrial animals are constituted of about 60-70% water and 30-40% minerals—by mass.
 But in fact, in terms of the number of molecules in our bodies, we are 99% water!
 Can we grasp the significance of this?
 Can we now realise what dire consequences the slightest dehydration can cause to every cell, every tissue, every organ, and every system of the body?
 It is hard to quantify, but it is huge.
 And coming back to our initial question: are ageing and disease different?
 Are they related?
 What do you think?

-Although chronic dehydration is so common that it is generalised, avoiding dehydration is very simple: drink water and unsweetened herbal teas or light green tea.
-Don’t drink coffee, black tea or alcohol-containing beverages because caffein and alcohol promote the excretion of free water, and therefore cause dehydration.
-Don’t drink sweet drinks, juices or sodas; these are full of sugar, including large amounts of fructose, that totally disrupt both the hormonal system and the metabolism, promoting hormonal imbalances and insulin resistance.
-Don’t drink milk; this is a food containing fats, proteins and carbohydrates that trigger all the required digestive processes that further exacerbate the problems associates with chronic dehydration.
-Just drink pure, clean, filtered water.
+Although chronic dehydration is so common that it is generalised, avoiding dehydration is very simple: drink water, unsweetened herbal teas, and light green tea.
+Don’t drink sweet drinks, juices or sodas: these are full of sugar, including large amounts of fructose, that totally disrupt both the hormonal system and the metabolism, promoting hormonal imbalances and insulin resistance.
+Don’t drink milk: this is a food that contains fats, proteins and carbohydrates, and trigger all the required digestive processes that further exacerbate the problems associates with chronic dehydration.
+Just drink water.

 At the very least, drink half a litre when you get up in the morning (7:00), half a litre mid-morning (10:30), half a litre 30 minutes before lunch (12:30), half a litre in the late afternoon (16:30), and half a litre 30 minutes before dinner (18:30).
-Take a pinch of unrefined sea salt with your meals.
-If you are fasting, take a pinch of salt on at least some of the occasions when you drink to reach total of about 2 teaspoons over the course of the day, including the salt eaten with meals).
+And make sure you have plenty of unrefined sea salt with your meals.
+If you are fasting, take a pinch of salt on at least some of the occasions when you drink to reach a total of 1 to 2 teaspoons over the course of the day (including the salt eaten with meals).
 In this way, you will provide your body a good amount of water and salt to ensure proper hydration and excretion of acids through the urine.